OpenBSD

 Type: "more /etc/cards" to see the network cards (NIC's)

-and sound cards this Mini BSD supports.
+and sound cards this mini BSD supports.

 Type: "ifconfig" to find out supported network cards;